elyesseb/SiteVitrine/README.md

 `JS` : animation.js ➥ This is the script that animates the website.</br>

-Note : This script uses a library that you normally installed with the command : `npm install`.</br>

 `JS` : carousel.js ➥ This is the script used to make the slider for the `testimonials section` on the home page of the site.</br>

-Note : This script uses a library that you normally installed with the command : `npm install`.</br>

 `JS` : navigation.js ➥ This script makes the site menu appear when it is in mobile format.</br>

 `JS` : translate.js ➥ This script allows to change the content of the language of the site and to manage the event when clicking on the language button.</br>

-Note : This script uses a library that you normally installed with the command : `npm install`.</br>

 The files to manage the data of this function are located in the `./src/i18n` directory and you can find two files there :</br>